geoffreyfloyd/react-dom-layout/README.md

 - "10vh" - percent based on height of the root layout
 - "10vw" - percent based on width of the root layout

-Additionally, "flex" supports minimum and maximum dimensions, such as:
+Additionally, "flex" supports minimum and maximum dimensions, in the format "flex:min:max", such as:

 - "flex:2em" - minimum of 2em, no maximum.
 - "flex::10em" - no minimum, maximum of 10em.